Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 If you notice any strange sounds coming from your car, you should take it to a mechanic.
 This rule applies to all noises: loud, quiet, squeaking, ticking… you name it.

-In this simple guide, I will run through some of the most common causes of a loud engine when accelerating.
+In this straightforward guide, I will run through some of the most common causes of a loud engine when accelerating.
 No matter the root cause, it’s worth taking your car to a mechanic for:

 • Inspection